Hamilton says "archaic mindsets" about color must change

 He also wrote in Portuguese, “Vamos focar em mudar a mentalidade” (Let’s focus on changing the mindset), and responded to another tweet which used an expletive about Piquet, a 69-year-old Brazilian who won three F1 titles.

-Piquet was discussing a crash between Hamilton and Max Verstappen during last year's British Grand Prix when Piquet referenced the color of Hamilton's skin with a discriminatory term in November on a YouTube podcast named Enerto.
+Piquet was discussing a crash between Hamilton and Max Verstappen during last year's British Grand Prix when Piquet used the word "neguinho" — which means "little Black guy" — in November on a YouTube podcast named Enerto.

+The word is not necessarily a racist slur in Brazil, but it is an expression that has been increasingly seen as distasteful, and its phrasing can also emphasize that.

+Piquet's comment didn’t go viral at the time, but suddenly did on Monday, although it is unclear why it was so long after the interview.

 “Discriminatory or racist language is unacceptable in any form and has no part in society.
 Lewis is an incredible ambassador for our sport and deserves respect,” F1 said in a statement.
 “His tireless efforts to increase diversity and inclusion are a lesson to many and something we are committed to at F1.”